wkhere/stackless/Doc/library/tkinter.ttk.rst

 Layouts
 ^^^^^^^

-A layout can be just None, if takes no options, or a dict of options specifying how to arrange the element.
+A layout can be just None, if it takes no options, or a dict of options specifying how to arrange the element.
 The layout mechanism uses a simplified version of the pack geometry manager: given an initial cavity, each element is allocated a parcel.
 Valid options/values are:

  * side: whichside
-    Specifies which side of the cavity to place the the element; one of top, right, bottom or left.
+    Specifies which side of the cavity to place the element; one of top, right, bottom or left.
 If omitted, the element occupies the entire cavity.